sveltia/sveltia-cms/README.md

 While we don’t have dedicated developer/user support resources, [quick questions](https://github.com/sveltia/sveltia-cms/discussions/new?category=q-a) and [feedback](https://github.com/sveltia/sveltia-cms/discussions/new?category=general) are welcome on the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page of our GitHub repository.
 We also have a [Discord channel](https://discord.gg/5hwCGqup5b) for casual chat.

-Looking to build a website with Sveltia CMS?
-Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.
+Planning to build a website with Sveltia CMS?
+Looking for professional support?
+Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your needs.
 Feel free to reach out!

 ## Contributions